RyanCairepo/strain_identify/ErrorCorrection/readme.md

 karect (https://github.com/aminallam/karect)

 # Isolates correction workflow
+- **step 0**(optional): compile smallRNA_proper.c with any C++ compiler if the smallRNAproper cannot run on your system, it should work on any linux system.

 - **Step 1**: Begin with a smallRNA_propor corrected dataset $D$.
 To distinguish between high and low-frequency reads, we apply a predetermined frequency threshold, denoted as τ.
 Divide the reads into two groups accordingly: high-frequency and low-frequency.